 Some sweet notes, burnt marshmallow + caramel.

 t: mesquite wood smoked salmon, dry Texas scrub brush, and grilled peaches.
-Middle turns charred sweet corn (with the green husk still on) and phenolic.
-Finish is grilled chilies, brown sugar, and black pepper.
-Very Texas BBQ and a herbal quality in the finish.
-Quite perverse and weird - not "peaty" smoky - this is very unique.
+Middle turns charred sweet corn (with the green husk still on), sweet, and phenolic flavors.
+Finish is grilled green chilies, brown sugar, and black pepper.
+Very Texas BBQ and a herbal quality in the finish that lasts for a very, very long time.
+Have to say that this is quite perverse and weird - not "peaty" smoky - this is very unique.
+Many people will find this too "industrial"; but it is very memorable!
+[B/B-, I could not drink this everyday...]